shermanlo77/modefilter/README.md

 ![Screenshot of the GUI](filter_gui.png)

+* Number of (CPU) threads
+  * Number of CPU threads to use when doing mean, median and quantile filtering.
+    Currently, they are only implemented on the CPU.
+These are used as inputs for mode filtering.
+Thus there will be some CPU computation even in the GPU version of the mode filter.
+It will default to use all detectable threads.
 * Number of initial values
   * Number of initial values for the Newton-Raphson method.
 Increase this for more accurate filtering at a price of more computational time.
 Compared to